petervanrijt/lyumjevsummary/index.md

 You need to be an advanced user to consider Lyumjev 200.
 The 'do-it-yourself community' did find a way to use Lyumjev U200 with AndroidAPS.
 In AndroidAPS, you need to make several adjustments for the <a href="https://androidaps.readthedocs.io/en/latest/Configuration/Config-Builder.html?highlight=lyumjev#lyumjev" target="_blank">Lyumjev insulin type</a>:
 + Halve basal (some users cite an 'extra margin of safety': basal / 2 * 0.9);
 + Double ISF (some users mention an 'extra margin of safety': ISF * 2 * 1.1);
-+ Double I/C (some users call an 'extra margin of safety’: I/C * 2 * 0.9);
++ Double I/C (some users call an 'extra margin of safety': I/C * 2 * 0.9);
 + Correct AndroidAPS security settings such as max IOB, max bolus, and max basal;
 + U200 is twice as strong as 'normal insulin'.
-Be careful with 'calculating units manually’.
+Be careful with 'calculating units manually'.
 Make sure you get used to this way of calculating!

 <a name="5-13INSULIN_MIXING"></a>